 The placement of train tracks was not likely circumstantial.
 Rather, the 1850s and 1860s brought mining to the area.
 A camp moved from strike to strike with each new discovery of ores, among them gold, silver, copper and magnesium.
 Initially called "Soledad City," the camp took the name of Ravenna when the U.S. Postal Service decided the original name would be confused with the northern city of Soledad.
 In the 1860s and 1870s Ravenna's location became more static and a train station was set up there, in fairly close proximity to Vasquez Rocks.

 Much earlier, the park was home to native Americans.
 The first humans arrived in the area some 13,000 years ago, and artifacts have been found in and around Vasquez Rocks that have been carbon-dated 8,000 years ago — an age comparable to the earliest knowledge of the Egyptian empire.
 While the identity of the earliest inhabitants is not known, a group that called itself Tataviam, or "People of the Sunny Slopes," took up residence some 1,500 to 2,000 years ago.
-(Sometimes these people are referred to as Alliklik, which was actually a derogatory term coined by their Chumash neighbors, deriding what seemed to the Chumash to be the stammering sound of their language.)
+(Sometimes these people are referred to as Alliklik, which was actually a derogatory term coined by their Chumash neighbors, deriding what seemed to the Chumash to be the clicking or stammering sound of their language.)

 The Tataviam were a Shoshone people who belonged to the Uto-Aztecan language family.
 While descendants may number in the low thousands today, there are no remaining Tataviam speakers and only 13 words of their language are known.